burger

 Manage DMARC reports

-Optional DMARC Reports
+Optional DMARC reports

-DMARC reports are optional and provide the following information:
+The DMARC reports are optional and provide the following information:

 1. Third-party senders or servers that send emails on behalf of your domain.